dokyun-kim4/dokyun-kim4/README.md

 ### Hi! 👋
-My name is Dokyun Kim, a junior studying computational robotics engineering at Olin College of Engineering.
+My name is Dokyun Kim, a junior studying computational robotics at Olin College of Engineering.
 I'm passionate about computer vision & machine learning and its applications in the field of robotics.

 - 🔭 I’m currently working on: